 The Dorset region.
 A place of amazing natural beauty and arguably the best hidden gem Tasmania has to offer.
-With a population of 6,617 Dorset is situated in the North East of Tasmania and boasts a mild climate with warm summers and cool, wet winters.
+With a population of 6,829 (2021 Census), Dorset is situated in the North East of Tasmania and boasts a mild climate with warm summers and cool, wet winters.

 The rich fertile soil is perfect if you are looking to start your own small (or large) patch of tomatoes but bear in mind tomato growing is serious business in the North East with relish recipes a closely guarded secret.
 If eating fruit and veg is more your cup of tea than growing it then you'll be well looked after with many local markets and roadside stalls to tempt your taste buds across the region.